s-webber/permutations-and-combinations/README.md

-Java class to determine all subsets of a given size for a set of a given size.
+Java classes to determine possible combinations and permutations of sets.